 Money may not change what happened to you or your family, but financial compensation can help your family afford the resources you need to heal.
 Child sexual abuse often has lifelong ramifications for both victims and the family of the victim.
 Compensation can make the abuser pay for the damage they caused.
 A sexual abuse lawsuit can also hold institutions accountable for letting the abuse happen.
 At Janicek Law, our sexual abuse attorneys can help victims and their families pursue compensation for:

-Texas Statute of Limitation for Child Sexual Abuse
+Texas Statute of Limitations for Child Sexual Abuse

 Sexual assault has long-term effects on both the mind and the body, and many victims often don’t speak out immediately.
 Children often don’t understand what’s happening to them.
 Many victims refuse to speak out for fear that they won’t be believed or that their abuser will retaliate.
 Victims of childhood sexual abuse often need years to recover from the long-term effects of their abuse.
 The statute of limitations for sexual abuse has recently been extended to accommodate the healing process.